Gray Lock: Dummer's War

-The mid-1720s conflict known as Dummer's War (also known as Greylock's War, Three Years War, Lovewell's War, Father Rasle's War, or the 4th Indian War) was a series of battles and raids between the region's English colonists and groups of the Wabanaki Confederacy.
-The legendary Chief Gray Lock rose to prominence during this period, marshaling and organizing Native resistance based in Otter Creek and, further to the northwest, on the Missisquoi near today's Swanton, both in what is now Vermont.
+The mid-1720s conflict known as Dummer's War (also known as Greylock's War, Three Years War, Lovewell's War, Father Rale's War, or the 4th Indian War) was a series of battles and raids between the region's English colonists and groups of the Wabanaki Confederacy.
+Chief Gray Lock rose to prominence during this period, marshaling and organizing Native resistance based along the lower Otter Creek and, further to the northwest, on the Missisquoi near today's Swanton, Vermont, both in what is now Vermont.

 French colonists and traders are recorded as the first Europeans to explore the Kennebec River area, in what is now Maine, with Samuel Champlain arriving in 1604 and claiming the area for France.
-Soon afterward, however, English colonists began to homestead lands along the Kennebec long occupied by the Abenaki Indians, who regarded them as their own.
+Soon afterward, however, English colonists began to homestead lands along the Kennebec long occupied by the Abenaki people, who regarded them as their own.
 As the pattern of English colonial settlements in the area continued, the French and Abenaki formed an alliance against them.

 The rising tensions erupted into open conflict in 1722.
-With the French, New York English colonists, and the Iroquois looking on, Abenaki war parties commenced raiding the expanding English northern-tier colonial settlements of the Massachusetts Bay Colony, all the way from coastal Maine to Lake Champlain.
+With the French, English colonists of the Province of New York, and the Iroquois looking on, Abenaki war parties commenced raiding the expanding English northern-tier colonial settlements of the Massachusetts Bay Colony, all the way from coastal Maine to Lake Champlain.
 Gray Lock rapidly distinguished himself as the pre-eminent Abenaki military leader, conducting frequent and successful guerrilla raids in areas of what are now southern Vermont and western Massachusetts.
 He consistently eluded his pursuers, acquiring among his peers the warrior's name of Wawanolet (v.
 Wawanolewat, Wawanotewat), which means roughly "he who fools the others, or puts someone off the track."